-When it comes to solving the problem of having different sex drives without either party feeling rejected or used, there is a rather surprising and countercultural solution.
+There is a rather surprising and countercultural solution when it comes to solving the problem of having different sex drives without either party feeling rejected or used.

 Has the sexual activity in your marriage plummeted in recent years?
 Perhaps the reality is that both you and your partner’s sex drives have been different right from the beginning.

 While popular media would have you believe a supposed “lacklustre sex life” could spell the end of your relationship, the truth is that having mismatched libidos is a very common problem—and something many couples successfully navigate around.

 “It’s almost to be expected that no two people have identical sex drives,” says Dr Patricia Weerakoon, sex therapist and a Christian sexologist.